humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails1.md

 {% endhighlight %}

 There will be a lot of output as Rails generates the files needed for your application.
-Once finished, **change directories** in to the new `scriba` directory.
+Once finished, **change directories** into the new `scriba` directory.

 {% highlight console %}